A machine-learning approach to thunderstorm forecasting through post-processing of simulation data: Results

 So far, the temporal and spatial thresholds of the label configuration have been fixed to $\Delta r = \SI{15}{\kilo\meter}$ and $\Delta t = \SI{30}{\minute}$ (henceforth referred to as default configuration).
 In this section, we study how varying the spatiotemporal thresholds affects the classification skill of SALAMA.

 As a first step, we compute reliability diagrams for different label configurations.
 In panel (a) of \cref{fig:more_reliability_diagrams}, we study a configuration with smaller thresholds than for the configuration studied so far.
 Panel (b) displays a configuration with reduced $\Delta t$ and increased $\Delta r$.
 In panel (c), both thresholds are increased with respect to the default configuration.
 The exact choice of $\Delta t$ and $\Delta r$ for the three panels is somewhat arbitrary but still allows for qualitative insight: Irrespectively of the configuration, forecasts are well-calibrated for small and large model probabilities.
 In addition, model skill, quantified in terms of BSS, increases from left to right.
-The diagrams show that the increase in BSS is mainly due to enhanced contribution to resolution from probabilities between \num{0.3} and \num{0.6}, while reliability stays approximately constant.
+The diagrams show that the increase in BSS is mainly due to enhanced contribution to resolution from probabilities larger than \num{0.3}, though a reliability improvement from probabilities around \num{0.2} adds to the increase in BSS as well.

 As we have seen in \cref{sec:lead-dependence} that the qualitative lead time dependence of SALAMA skill does not depend on the skill score, we consider from now on only PR-AUC for further investigations.
 We start by computing PR-AUC for several label configurations, which is shown in \cref{fig:mean_wind}.
 The color pattern in the figure suggests that the two thresholds are not independent variables of classification skill.
 Instead, one can find a parameter $c$ with the units of a velocity such that classification skill is nearly constant along lines